nautobot/nautobot-app-ssot/docs/admin/integrations/vsphere_setup.md

 ## Prerequisites

-Before configuring the integration, please ensure, that `nautobot-ssot` app was [installed with the vSphere integration extra dependencies](../install.md#install-guide).
+Before configuring the integration, please ensure that the `nautobot-ssot` app was [installed with the vSphere integration extra dependencies](../install.md#install-guide).

 ```shell
 pip install nautobot-ssot[vsphere]